-In November of 2017, Maryland, Virginia and the Potomac River Fisheries Commission (PRFC) informed the Chesapeake Bay Program of their decision to maintain the existing blue crab management framework rather than establish a new, allocation-based framework for the Chesapeake Bay's commercial and recreational blue crab fisheries.
+In November of 2017, Maryland, Virginia and the Potomac River Fisheries Commission (PRFC) informed the Chesapeake Bay Program of their decision to maintain the existing blue crab management framework rather than establish a new, allocation-based framework for the Chesapeake Bay’s commercial and recreational blue crab fisheries.
 This decision was based on constituent feedback and management agency perspectives, and marks the completion of this outcome.
 Maryland, Virginia and the PRFC will continue to operate under a management framework that uses female-specific reference points to indicate the sustainability of the blue crab stock and inform blue crab management decisions.
 Female blue crab harvest levels and adult female blue crab abundance and recent data showing harvest levels in relation to these reference points can now be found via the Blue Crab Abundance Outcome page.